Bet you didn't know your Mac could do all this

 Once the two are connected, whether wirelessly or via cable, the Sidecar icon will replace Airplay icon on the menu bar.
 Click the Sidecar icon, and select “Use As Separate Display” if you want to utilize it as an extended display or “Mirror Built-in Retina Display” to use it as a mirrored display.

 And there you go!
 You can now use your iPad as a secondary display.
 Just remember, to take advantage of this feature, you must have a Mac computer released in 2016 or later and an Apple pencil compatible iPad model.

 27. Switch audio source/output from the menu bar

 If you have speakers or headphones set up with your Mac, and if you have a headset or microphone connected, you may find yourself wanting to switch between different inputs or outputs, but this doesn’t have to mean a slog to System Preferences each time.

-    Just hold Option and click the volume adjuster in the menu bar and it’ll bring up a list of audio inputs and outputs.
+Just hold Option and click the volume adjuster in the menu bar (or press on one of the volume buttons on your keyboard).
+This will bring up a list of audio inputs and outputs.
 You can then select the one you want.
 Keep in mind though, that it’s limited in the amount of outputs it can display, so this option is limiting for more complex setups.